abdulhamid-the-ottoman/myexocortex/SICPE 1.09.md

 (+ 0 9)
 9
 ```
 - obviously this is an iterative process.
+Tail-call optimization
 # 🧠 Ideas about Problem

 # 🔗 Related Applications